dan-myles/ftll/README.md

 ## 🔍 Info

-### ⚠️ FTLL IS CURRENTLY IN ALPHA DEVELOPMENT ⚠️
+### ⚠️ FTLL IS CURRENTLY IN ALPHA ⚠️
-> This is an unfinished project, and although it is close to completion, we recommend that you do not use it currently!
-Come back soon for more updates, or visit our [website](https://ftl-launcher.com) for the latest.
+> FTLL is currently undergoing alpha development and builds are being actively tested.
+If you would like to help out with testing feel free to download and report any issues that you see [here](https://github.com/avvo-na/ftl-launcher/issues).
+Make sure to check that your issue doesn't already exist before making a new one!
+There are currently no working Linux builds but I'm looking to work on that soon.
+Check out our [website](https://ftl-launcher.com) for documentation and the latest news.

 FTLL is a simple and small mod launcher & manager for DayZ, built with Rust, [Tauri](https://tauri.app), React and modern tools.
 Completely open-source and